BradJonesLLC/docker-drupal/README.md

 solution.

 #### Configuration management in development mode
-When the web container starts in development mode (and `DRUPAL_NO_INSTALL` does not evaluate to `NULL`), the bootstrap script attempts to determine the presence of an installed Drupal database.
+When the web container starts in with the environment variable `DRUPAL_INSTALL = TRUE`, the bootstrap script attempts to determine the presence of an installed Drupal database.
 If not found, the script will attempt to install Drupal, set the site UUID, and import any existing configuration.
 Thus you can re-use (or, not) a development database even across web container rebuilds.

-If importing an existing config on a freshly-installed dev database, set the `SITE_UUID` environment variable to avoid Drupal refusing to import, thinking you're clobbering an incompatible site.

 #### Database management in development mode
 As noted above, the bootstrap script contains some safeguards against installing